dylan-lee94/time-series-analysis/README.md

 ### Distribution Fitting
 Parametric and non-parametric estimation of the Body & Tail PDF of a Cryptocurreny.
+Includes the computation of Power Law Tail Exponents and the calculation of Confidence Intervals through Bootstrapping.

 __To-Do List__
 - [ ] Kernel Density Estimation
 - [ ] Tail: Fit Generalized Pareto distribution,  Generalized extreme value distribution,  Exponential Distributions